 SAFE’s mission is to improve the representation of ordinary citizens in the EU debate concerning the future of EU food regulation.
 Let our voices be heard by the key people involved in the EU legislation process!

 - Information and Training: At the heart’s of SAFE’s mission is to train citizens about all necessary information to make an informed choice on the food they buy.
-SAFE will regularly organize seminars, training for consumers concerning reading food labels (e.g. the meanings of E650 or E450), additives, colors, pesticides and GMOs.
+SAFE regularly organises seminars, training for consumers concerning reading food labels (e.g. the meanings of E650 or E450), additives, colors, pesticides and GMOs.
 The objective is to raise awareness of the food system industry interest and damages to consumer health and the environment.
-Furthermore, in cooperation with schools in different Member States training programmes aimed at children and teenagers will be organized; these programs will concern industrial food components to educate new generations on additives, colors and pesticides.
-Industry usually organizes this kind of education for schools; we should let our voices be heard.
-In addition, SAFE will organize for members conferences on EU Food Law concerning specific important issues.
+Furthermore, in cooperation with schools in different Member States training programmes aimed at children and teenagers are organised; these programs concern industrial food components to educate new generations on additives, colors and pesticides.
+Industry usually organises this kind of education for schools; we should let our voices be heard.
+In addition, SAFE organises for members conferences on EU Food Law concerning specific important issues.

 - Supporting Research: identify priority areas for research and raising funds for independent research on food components and direct consequences for consumer’s health.